-2.5.6 Numbering Rooms
+2.5.6 NUMBERING ROOMS

-- 1. If floor has 100 or less rooms per floor: - (1) Starting from an entrance, apply numeric designators in clockwise (counter clockwise-MUS&T) direction to each individual room area.
+- 1. If floor has 100 or less rooms per floor: - 1.
+Starting from an entrance, apply numeric designators in clockwise (counter clockwise-UMR) direction to each individual room area.

-- (2) Where hallways are present, in some cases, use of even/odd designators may be used to further differentiate sides of hallways and eliminate confusion - (3) Where intermediate hallways or isolated rooms are encountered, numbers are to be assigned in the clockwise (counter clockwise-MUS&T) sequence at the first entrance to the hallway or isolated area.

-2. If floor has more than 100 rooms per floor:

-- (1) Follow the above convention after having used alpha prefix designators in accordance with magnetic orientation to building. - (2) Use alpha suffix designators if more than 400 rooms per floor or if remodeling of present rooms creates new room areas to be designated use of the clockwise (counter clockwise-MUS&T) and odd/even conventions described above. - (3) Rooms not accessible from a corridor or common area will be numbered by the use of an alpha suffix.
+- 2. Where hallways are present, in some cases, use of even/odd designators may be used to further differentiate sides of hallways and eliminate confusion. - 3.
+Where intermediate hallways or isolated rooms are encountered, numbers are to be assigned in the clockwise (counter clockwise-UMR) sequence at the first entrance to the hallway or isolated area. - 2.
+If floor has more than 100 rooms per floor: - 1.
+Follow the above convention after having used alpha prefix designators in accordance with magnetic orientation to building. - 2.
+Use alpha suffix designators if more than 400 rooms per floor or if remodeling of present rooms creates new room areas to be designated use of the clockwise (counter clockwise-UMR) and odd/even conventions described above. - 3.
+Rooms not accessible from a corridor or common area will be numbered by the use of an alpha suffix.
 The prefix and the number will be the same as the room through which common access is available.
-For example, rooms accessible through room E101 will be numbered E101A, E101B, etc. - (4) Rooms not accessible from a corridor or common area and are at a different level than the room which provides access will be called mezzanines.
-Mezzanines will be numbered described above. - (5) If a room is subdivided into more than one room and the new rooms created are accessible from the corridor or common areas, and if room numbers in the appropriate sequence are not available for use, the original room number will be retained and numerical suffixes (-1, -2, -3, etc.) will be used for each new room created. - (6) For remodeling projects requiring new room numbers, the starting point for numbering will be in vertical alignment with the starting point of numbering on adjacent floor(s). - (7) Rooms spanning more than one floor will be numbered according to the main level entrance to the room if one entrance is on the main level.
-If no entrance is on the main level, the room will be numbered according to the entrance closest to the main level. - (8) The main corridor will be numbered 100, 200, 300, etc. on the first, second, third, etc. floors.
-Other corridors, stairwells, vestibules, and elevators will be numbered using the number of the main corridor with the addition of an alpha suffix, applied in a clockwise fashion. - (9) The consultant shall obtain written approval of the room numbering at Design Development and notify the Project Manager of any desired changes as they occur prior to issuance of Construction Documents.
+For example, rooms accessible through room E101 will be numbered E101A, E101B, etc. - 4.
+Rooms not accessible from a corridor or common area and are at a different level than the room which provides access will be called mezzanines.
+Mezzanines will be numbered described above. - 5.
+If a room is subdivided into more than one room and the new rooms created are accessible from the corridor or common areas, and if room numbers in the appropriate sequence are not available for use, the original room number will be retained and numerical suffixes (-1, -2, -3, etc.) will be used for each new room created. - 6.
+For remodeling projects requiring new room numbers, the starting point for numbering will be in vertical alignment with the starting point of numbering on adjacent floor(s). - 7.
+Rooms spanning more than one floor will be numbered according to the main level entrance to the room if one entrance is on the main level.
+If no entrance is on the main level, the room will be numbered according to the entrance closest to the main level. - 8.
+The main corridor will be numbered 100, 200, 300, etc. on the first, second, third, tc. floors.
+Other corridors, stairwells, vestibules, and elevators will be numbered using the number of the main corridor with the addition of an alpha suffix, applied in a clockwise fashion.